-As a teen boy, your son faces a daunting and compelling constellation of developmental challenges.
+As a teen, your son faces a daunting and compelling constellation of developmental challenges.
 The male teen mind swirls with questions of identity, connection, belonging, dependency, strength, loyalty and masculinity.
 It is a time of intense searching and turmoil.
 “Who am I?” and “How can I fit in?” are burning questions that provide organizing energy and focus, while potentially fueling destructive decision-making.

-The questions that directly pertain to boy/man development are taken up in an active way.
+The questions that directly pertain to teens development are taken up in an active way.
 These include considering how a man works, plays, and shows love, anger and nurturance.
 When does he cry, how does he manage intense feelings, how does he understand and honor the changes in his body, how does he learn and what does he have to teach others?
-As we meet teen boys at this level of development and normalize not only the intensity but also the critical meaning in these questions, we engage them in a process that ensures they make a project of their recovery and their lives.
+As we meet teen teens at this level of development and normalize not only the intensity but also the critical meaning in these questions, we engage them in a process that ensures they make a project of their recovery and their lives.

 Individual Therapy at Muir Wood: An Evidence-Based Approach

-Muir Wood boys are helped to navigate this stage and pursue these questions of identity, role, and emerging masculinity in individual psychotherapy sessions conducted by our trained staff of licensed primary therapists.
+Muir Wood teens are helped to navigate this stage and pursue these questions of identity, role, and emerging masculinity in individual psychotherapy sessions conducted by our trained staff of licensed primary therapists.
 We combine techniques from motivational interviewing, cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT), mindfulness-based practices, and other evidence-based techniques.

 Through individual therapy at Muir Wood, our clients will: